-- 29. It is considered best practice that all records mentioned above, with the exception of a receiver's personal records (paragraph 28 (iii) above) and the appointor's records (paragraph 28 (ii) above) should be made available on request to the company acting by its directors or if it is in liquidation, its liquidator unless the administrative receiver is of the opinion that disclosure at that time would be contrary to the interests of the appointor, for instance because of current negotiations for the sale of assets (Gomba Holdings UK Limited v Homan, [1986] 3 All ER 94).
-Subject to the interests of the appointor, it appears from this case that directors are entitled to such information as they need to enable them to exercise their residual powers and to perform their residual statutory duties considered above. - 30.
-Disclosure of the administrative receiver's personal records is a matter for his discretion, although in any legal action brought against him it could be that if such records have not been disclosed they may be held to be discoverable. - 31.
-Where there is no liquidator and the directors cannot be traced (or the administrative receiver has reason to suppose that they are not reliable) he will need to consider whether he feels it necessary to present a petition for the company to be wound up using his powers under Schedule 1 to the Insolvency Act 1986.
-Whether or not a liquidator is appointed, the administrative receiver has no statutory power to destroy a company's records even after the expiry of the statutory period for which the company would need to retain them (usually six years).
+- 8.1.
+It is considered best practice that all records mentioned above, with the exception of the chargeholder's records (paragraph 7.3. above) and a receiver's personal records (paragraph 7.4. above) should be made available on request to the company acting by its directors or, if it is in liquidation, its liquidator, unless the receiver is of the opinion that disclosure at that time would be contrary to the interests of the appointor, for instance because of current negotiations for the sale of assets (Gomba Holdings UK Limited -v- Homan [1986] 3 All ER 94).
+Subject to the interests of the chargeholder, it appears from this case that directors are entitled to such information as they need to enable them to exercise their residual powers and to perform their residual statutory duties considered above. - 8.2.
+Disclosure of the receiver's personal records is a matter for his discretion, although in any legal action brought against him productions may be ordered by the Court. - 8.3.
+Where there is no liquidator and the directors cannot be traced (or the receiver has reason to suppose that they are not reliable) he will need to consider whether he feels it necessary to present a petition for the company to be wound up using his powers under Schedule 2 to the Insolvency Act 1986.
+Whether or not a liquidator is appointed, the receiver has no statutory power to destroy a company's records even after the expiry of the statutory period for which the company would need to retain them (usually 6 years).
 Thus, if he does so without the authority of the company or the liquidator, he does so at his peril.
-Note also that the record an administrative receiver is required to keep by the Regulations must be preserved for a period of ten years from the later of the date upon which the administrative receiver ceases to hold office or any security or caution maintained in respect of the company ceases to have effect (Regulation 20).
+Note also that the record a receiver is required to keep by the Regulations must be preserved for a period of 10 years from the later of the date upon which the receiver ceases to hold office or any security or caution maintained in respect of the company ceases to have effect (Regulation 20).